tpremoli/ltn-demonstrator/docs/project_description.md

  - [ ] Users should be able to unblock road sections.

  - [ ] Blocked road sections should not be usable by agents.

+ - [ ] Accessible method for the user to interact with the block/unblock road function.

 ### Simple Map